Kayaker records seal swimming in Hudson River

 “Really did feel like it was kind of a friend of mine.
 Like a really curious water dog of some sort.”

-But the marine mammals do make an appearance from time to time.

-In 2015 a seal nicknamed Wrong Way Charlie became trapped in a lock in Halfmoon, New York.
+In 2015, a seal nicknamed Wrong Way Charlie became trapped in a lock in Halfmoon.
+He was captured, tagged and released into the Atlantic Ocean.

-Satellite tracking found him exploring off the coast of Rhonde Island and beyond.
+Satellite tracking found him exploring off the coast of Rhode Island and beyond.

-Derek says he’s been out on the water hundreds of times over the past couple of years and this was his first seal sighting.
+Derek said he’s been out on the water hundreds of times over the past couple of years, and this was his first seal sighting.

-As for whether or not he will ever meet up again with his friend from the sea, Derek says it’s unlikely.
+As for whether or not he will ever meet up again with his friend from the sea, Derek said it’s unlikely.

 But maybe his seal is just busy hanging out with another friend named Charlie.